BasilExpeditions/Reddit-Clone/README.md

 ## Deployed via Heroku,
 ##### This was my first project deploying to Heroku, there were a few hiccups due to how bootstrap was initially installed, but thankfully the issues with deploying were sorted promptly

+## Features
+1. Create Community
+1. Create Post
+1. Create comments
+1. Create an account
+1. Have a bio if you route to user account
+1. See personal posts by user account
+1. Delete own account
+1. Cannot create community unless logged in
+1. Cannot comment unless logged in

+## Features to come:

+1. Admin accounts
+1. Total comments per post on posts show page
+1. Delete currently logged in users comments and not everyones
+1. Upvoting posts
+1. Upvoting comments
+1. Reporting posts
+1. Reporting accounts
+1. Reporting comments

 ## Whats in the box:

 #### Devise